radiovisual/werdino-daily/readme.md

 ## CLI Usage

-Install globally with `$ npm install werdino-daily` to get the cli version
+Install globally with `$ npm install -g werdino-daily` to get the cli version

 ```
 $ werdino-daily